• Skip to content

 For bigger households, you can’t find a more powerful unit to heat the water for the whole house.
 And if for some reason you have some really intense water demand or you have multiple apartments in one house, there is a cascading option so you can have multiple units hooked up to each other and run independently or together to provide far more than the 10 GPM with just one.

-Rinnai RUC98iN Ultra Series Review
+Rinnai RUC98iN Tankless Water Heater Review

 • Concentric or PVC venting option